 What are the ingredients in natural deodorant?
 Simple recipes to make at home

 It’s entirely possible to make your own natural deodorant with a relatively short list of ingredients, which might include bicarbonate of soda, also known as baking soda, arrowroot, shea butter, coconut oil and some essential oils to your fragrance preference.
 Do be aware though that homemade deodorants won’t have been vigorously tested like all of our brands have been!
 If you do decided to make your own natural deodorant, be sure to test on a small area of skin first, and watch out for any skin reactions.

 Most homemade deodorant recipes have similar ingredients – baking soda or cornstarch.
 Choose essential oils that are good for cooking recipes, think about what scents you like and how you use them.
 There are also options for ladies including lavender, sage, and lemon.
 Cypress, Rosemary or Bergamot are good choices.
 The scent is good for using patchouli, frankincense and tea tree oils.
-The beauty of making your own is you can create a natural deodorant with a scent completely to your own taste!
+The beauty of making your own is you can create a natural deodorant scent free in case of allergies orwith a scent completely to your own taste!

 The pros and cons of natural deodorant

 There’s no doubt that we have become used to traditional deodorants, which typically contain an antiperspirant to eradicate body odor by stopping us from sweating altogether!
 However, a quick look at ingredients lists of conventional deodorants might make you wonder what you are applying to your armpits every day- for example, products labeled antibacterial often contain triclosan, which is thought to pass readily through to the blood stream and can mimic estrogen.